Keynote Speakers

 Institute for Agriculture and Trade Policy

 Sophia Murphy joined the Institute for Agriculture and Trade Policy (IATP) as executive director in October 2020.
-Sophia is a food systems and international economy expert with 30 years of professional experience, including as a board chair, program director, policy analyst and published writer.
+She is a food systems and international economy expert with 30 years of professional experience, including as a board chair, program director, policy analyst and published writer.
 A policy expert and advocate who has focused on resilient food systems, agriculture and international trade, Sophia has worked primarily with civil society organizations, as well as with government, intergovernmental organizations and universities.

 Sophia originally came to IATP in 1997 as a senior associate to work on trade.
 She directed IATP’s trade and global governance program from 2000 to 2006, and later served as a senior advisor until 2018.
 She joined IATP from Geneva, where she had worked for two years with the United Nations Nongovernmental Liaison Service.
 For over a decade, she operated a successful independent consultancy business.
 Most recently, she served as research director and advisor on agriculture, trade and investment within the Economic Law and Policy Program at the International Institute for Sustainable Development (IISD).
 She was part of a three-year project called Ceres2030 that assessed the evidence on effective interventions to end hunger, double the incomes of small-scale producers and reduce food systems’ environmental footprint, and developed an economic cost model to look at the public investment needed for those interventions.
 She served two consecutive terms as a member of the steering committee of the High-Level Panel of Experts to the United Nations Committee on World Food Security.
+Sophia has a Ph.D. in Resource Management and Environmental Science from the Institute for Resources, Environment and Sustainability at the University of British Columbia.

 • Maja Schlüter